fverdugo/PartitionedArrays.jl/docs/src/usage.md

     ranks[3] # Error!
 end
 ```
-We also provide function `with_debug_data` which allows to easily switch from one back-end to the other.
+We also provide function `with_debug` which allows to easily switch from one back-end to the other.
 For instance, if we define the following main function

 ```julia